 For a relaxed approach to global Hodge theory: it is not an easy task to find a good set of constraints on such a global Hodge theory, but they are useful to understand better the motivations underlying the construction of global analytic spaces.

-probably quite hard to developmodel theoretical description of definable? sets for the G-topology on strict and non-strict overconvergent analytic spaces).
+probably quite hard to develop in characteristic p, but easy to develop in characteristic 0model theoretical description of definable? sets for the étale G-topology on strict and non-strict overconvergent analytic spaces).
 It seems that global analytic motivic spectral coefficients (given by imposing homotopy invariance with respect to the unit disc are not so well adapted to the study of torsion phenomena in the characteristic p situation).

 Argument in favor of its use are: